egonik-unlp/lear/content/authors/Monica Cristina Gonzalez/_index.md

 ---
 # Display name
-title: Eduardo Gonik
+title: Laura Gomez

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Becaria Doctoral
 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: UNLP
   url: ""

 # Short bio (displayed in user profile at end of posts)